bravetechnologycoop/BraveSensor/README.md

 ### Updating production

-1. Run the command `helm upgrade production .`
+1. Run the command `helm upgrade production sensor-helm-chart`

 # Deploying to the staging or development environment

 1. Run `ssh brave@odetect-admin.brave.coop`

-1. cd into the ~/BraveSensor-Server/sensor-helm-chart/ directory
+1. cd into the ~/BraveSensor-Server directory

 #### To deploy to staging

-1. Run the command `helm upgrade staging --set secretName=sensor-staging --set image.tag=<image tag you want to deploy> .`
+1. Run the command `helm upgrade staging --set secretName=sensor-staging --set image.tag=<image tag you want to deploy> sensor-helm-chart`

 #### To deploy to development

-1. Run the command `helm upgrade dev --set secretName=sensor-dev --set image.tag=<image tag you want to deploy> .`
+1. Run the command `helm upgrade dev --set secretName=sensor-dev --set image.tag=<image tag you want to deploy> sensor-helm-chart`

 # Build and push a new container